GOD’S HEAVY HAND

 This car was a source of speed fests, crazy driving episodes on twisted mountain roads, and endless repairs in the wee hours of the night.
 It was painted red so the cops took notice also.
 “Cat and mouse games” he called it.

 He had a friend who was also a speed jockey.
-One night the friend, who was suffering from the debilitating effects of a heavy bout drinking, came over to the gas station our “daredevil” was working at.
+One night the friend, who was suffering from the debilitating effects of alcohol, came over to the gas station our “daredevil” was working at.
 He wanted a test drive in this Porsche, which had just been souped-up.

 Let’s see.
 For intrigue, how about choosing a mountain road used by other sports car drivers for their own hair-raising events, late at night, with a drunk friend, no stignal lights, and smooth rear tires?
 Sounds insane, right?

 After driving fast for a mile or so, he entered a large sweeping curve at high speed.
 It bordered a 300 foot steep sloping embankment that went down into a ravine.
-Lots of loose sand on the road confronted his progress.
+Lots of loose sand on the road stood ready to impede his progress.

-The Porsche never got a grip and slid sideways into a small concrete curb.
-It went over the embankment and rolled end over end all the way to the bottom of a gully that contained the remains of other “graveyard” cars.
+The Porsche never got a grip when it hit that curve and slid sideways into a small concrete curb.
+It then went over the embankment and into the air at the edge of the cliff before touching done on the steep slope that headed into a ravine.
+The stricken vehicle then rolled end over end all the way down to the bottom of a gully that contained the remains of other cars that met a similar fate.

-He hated wearing a seat belt, but this was one of the few times he decided to wear one.
-That choice determined the fate of his outcome that horrid night.
+He hated wearing a seat belt, but this was one of the few times he chose to do so.
+That choice dictated his resultant outcome that horrid night.

-When he undid his, he fell to the “roof” of the car.
-As a result, he received small cut to his ear.
+When he undid his retaining strap, he fell to the “roof” of the car.
+When he gathered his wits about him, he realized he had only received small cut to his ear.
 His friend, who was adamant about wearing seat belts in his own car, failed to do so this particular night.
-As a result, got thrown out of the vehicle and received a broken leg.
+As a result, he got thrown out of the vehicle and received a broken leg.